NorthStateSoftware/NorthStateFramework-csharp/README.md

 * Choose either Debug or Release build configurations.
 * Build the code from the IDE
 * Output will be placed in the Build directory
-	* Executables will be created for the test project each of the example projects
+	* Executables will be created for the test project and each of the example projects
 	* NorthStateFramework.dll will be created for use in other projects.

 c.
 Building the Documentation